NBC Sports California: Sports coverage

 NBC Sports California holds the regional cable television rights to the Athletics of Major League Baseball, the NHL's San Jose Sharks, and the NBA's Sacramento Kings.
-The network produces its pre-game and post-game shows for the Sacramento Athletics either on-site during home games, or on the SportsNet Central set at the NBC Sports Bay Area studios during road games.
+The network produces its pre-game and post-game shows for the A's either on-site during home games, or on the SportsNet Central set at the NBC Sports Bay Area studios during road games.
 The station also airs Shark Byte, a magazine program focusing on the San Jose Sharks that originated on Comcast SportsNet Bay Area.

 The network also simulcasts NBC Sports Bay Area-produced telecasts of games involving the San Francisco Giants Major League Baseball franchise and the San Jose Earthquakes of Major League Soccer.
 The network also carries games from the San Jose Barracuda of the American Hockey League.
 It formerly broadcast games from the WNBA's Sacramento Monarchs until the team folded in 2009; the Sacramento Mountain Lions from 2009 until the United Football League folded; the PASL's Stockton Cougars until that team folded in 2011, and the AFL's San Jose SaberCats.
 The network also carries programming related to the NFL's Las Vegas Raiders in a carryover from when the team played in Oakland.

 NBC Sports California also televises college sports involving Northern California schools, including St. Mary's College, the University of San Francisco, the University of the Pacific, and Santa Clara University.
 The channel formerly broadcast sporting events involving the California Golden Bears and Stanford Cardinal that were not on national television until the formation of the Pac-12 Network in August 2012.
 Select high school sports events are also occasionally broadcast on the network, including weekly high school football games on Friday nights during the fall.